 Child Custody is a tricky issue in many families.
-In this video, Lee Rosen explains the terminology involved in Child Custody, how judges handle Child Custody cases in the courtroom, what could keep you from gaining custody of your children and visitation options.
+In this video, Lee Rosen, the now retired founder of Rosen Law Firm, explains the terminology involved in Child Custody, how judges handle Child Custody cases in the courtroom, what could keep you from gaining custody of your children and visitation options.

 Everything You Need to Know About Child Custody Transcript

 Hi.
 I’m Lee Rosen.
 Today we’re going to talk about child custody in North Carolina.

 And the first thing that I want to tell you is that you really ought to be talking to a lawyer in person about your child custody situation.
 Don’t make decisions about child custody without having information from an objective and informed source.
 You really, really ought to consider sitting down with a lawyer.
 This is too important not to.

 The issue of child custody is complicated by the level of emotion that people attach to dealing with our children.
 You know, child custody issues can be very stressful and sometimes we make poor decisions when we’re under a great deal of stress, when we feel threatened by the loss of our children.
 This is a very difficult issue.

 A child custody dispute can be resolved in one of two ways.
 It can either be resolved by agreement or by a judge when the parents can’t agree.
 Keep in mind that 9 out of 10 people agree on what it is that they’re going to do with their children.
 It’s really only a small segment of people that actually end up in a courtroom.
 But strangely, people spend most of their energy worrying about what would happen in court and really not very much energy at all thinking about how they can get this issues resolved by agreement.
 An agreement needs to be your focus; that’s the way most people work this issue out.